Alireza-Motazedian/Dockerized_ANN/scripts/README.md

 # 1. Overview

-This directory contains Python scripts for the MNIST digit recognition project.
-These scripts handle data preparation, feature extraction, model training, and evaluation.
-They can be run independently from the command line or from within the Jupyter notebook.
+This directory houses Python scripts for the MNIST digit recognition project.
+These scripts manage dataset preparation, feature extraction, model training, and performance evaluation.
+Each script can be executed independently via command line or within a Jupyter notebook environment.

 # 2. Scripts